 Our curriculum aims to identify opportunities for all pupils to apply their core knowledge and skills in English, Mathematics and Science across a range of subject areas.

-Our topics are planned around a theme linked either either through Science/Geography/History or through a text to promote a pleasure in reading and learning.
+Our topics are frequently planned around a theme linked either either through Science/Geography/History or through a text to promote a pleasure in reading and learning.

 We aim to prepare our pupils for life in modern British society by fostering in them attitudes and qualities which will enable them to become confident, caring, respectful and responsible citizens.